hgroman/scrapersky-backend/workflow/Work_Order_Process.md

 ## 1. Purpose

-This document outlines the standard process for creating, managing, executing, and completing Work Orders (WOs) within the Voice Automated Email Template System project.
+This document outlines the standard process for creating, managing, executing, and completing Work Orders (WOs) within the ScraperSky project.
 Adherence to this process ensures clarity, traceability, consistent documentation, and effective collaboration between human and AI team members acting in various personas.

 ## 2. Overview